 A Clean Photo Of Another Reopened Shop (c) 2003 Russ McLean

 But the point was, and is valid.
 Sometimes, adversity can bring about good fortune.
-An empty shop, plus a neighbouring business going out of business both turned into something positive.
+An empty shop, plus a neighbouring business struggling to survive combined and both turned into something positive.
 It was certainly good news for a local lady, newly married, who was hired to work in the new estate agency – in addition to our neighbour who had salved himself from job-loss and losing his video rental business.
 This old shop – now renovated and reopened, brought one full time and two part time jobs.
 Three new jobs in total.

 After a couple of years, this new business was gifted for a nominal amount to the video shop owner as it became too busy for ourselves to help maintain an involvement in, whilst trying to concentrate upon core business elsewhere.

 The chap who was gifted the estate agency was later offered the building to buy, but declined.
-We ended up selling the property to a fantastic person who subsequently became a firm friend.
+We ended up selling the property to a very nice person who subsequently became a firm friend.
 He just wanted enough investment buildings in order to utilise the rental income to cover the costs of his sailing around the world.
 He did this, and in some style.
 This brought us to our next thing to take away from this continuing adventure:

 LESSON: One of the finest things about reopening closed shops is it brings you into contact with all manner of interesting people.
 Many of whom become good and enduring friends.
-Like our world travelling friend who bought a number of refurbished shops from our portfolio as investments.
+Like our world travelling amigo who bought a number of refurbished shops from our portfolio as investments.
 An asset backed property portfolio producing between 6% and 12% each years, plus capital appreciation too.